 Despite improvements which have already been made, Table 3.15 shows that all the Study Areas have WTPs which are on the EPA RAL.
-Water Treatment Plants on the EPA remedial action list (RAL) present water quality issues related to the risk of THM formation, the presence of Cryptosporidium as a result of defective disinfection systems (see Box 4.1) the presence of aluminium and turbidity issues.
+The majority of WTPs on the EPA remedial action list (RAL) present water quality issues related to the risk of THM formation and the presence of Cryptosporidium as a result of defective disinfection systems (see Box 4.1).
+The RAL also includes WTPs with issues related to high concentrations of THM's, aluminium and pesticides dissolved in the water as well as treatment and management issues.
 Uisce Éireann are currently progressing corrective action for the WTPs listed on the RAL list in order to make progress against Ireland's United Nations (UN) Sustainable Development Goal 6 which aims to provide access to safe drinking water for all.